Key tips from the judges that will help you create a winning entry!

 - All work flighted between 01 May 2021 and 15 June 2022 can be entered

-- Should you be working on a campaign that is due to go live before end of June 2021 and you wish to enter this campaign, we will also accept it; provided you can supply the relevant stats to support the campaign, before entries close.
+- Should you be working on a campaign that is due to go live before end of June 2021 and you wish to enter this campaign, we will accept it, provided you can supply the relevant stats to support the campaign, before entries close and judging begins.

 - Be sure to include measurable objectives and benchmarks for success.
 Without these, we are unable to accurately assess the results and the efficiency of the campaign.
 This includes putting in your budget – even if the budget is R0.00, we need to know that.
 Rest assured, the figure will be kept completely confidential and will not be published.

 - Customise your entry to the category into which it is entered.
 Give the judges a reason why you deserve to win in that particular category.
 Many entrants submit the same entry into multiple categories, 'which is perfectly acceptable' but when judging, we consider the merits of the entry according to the specific category.
 The information that you would need to provide for the “Best Low Budget Campaign” would need to be different from, say, “Best use of Technical Innovation” Highlight the main parts that apply for each of the categories being entered.

 - Don’t assume that the readers have prior knowledge of your campaign.
 Write a succinct summary providing all relevant information, and please make sure that you proofread your entry!